Thank You for Voting Us “Best Local Hotel” 11 Years in a Row!

 1984 – In celebration of the hotel’s 10th anniversary, the property was renamed The Desmond Americana to better reflect the Desmond family’s on-site presence and commitment to the area.

 Today – The Desmond continues to be a family owned and operated property and is currently managed by the third generation of the Desmond family, General Manager Tyler Desmond.
+As of January 2018, we are proud to have become an affiliate of IHG (InterContinental Hotel Groups) as an unbranded hotel continuing to be known as The Desmond Hotel Albany.

 Our Commitment to the Community